hey friend,

 (2) VISIT YOUR WORKSITE DAILY

-It’s very time-consuming to visit your home build site daily (especially if you live in a different city as I did), BUT if you want things done correctly, you NEED to oversee installations as much as possible.
+It’s very time-consuming to visit your home build site daily (especially if you live in a different city), BUT if you want things done correctly, you NEED to oversee installations as much as possible.

 If you aren’t on-site to direct electricians and other subcontractors, they will make the decisions for you.
-Believe me … you do NOT want them making decisions on your behalf.
-This is precisely how I ended up with a breakfast nook pendant that was completely uncentered.
+And believe me … you do NOT want them making decisions on your behalf.
+This is how I ended up with a breakfast nook pendant that was completely uncentered.
 Ugh!

 (3) THINGS THAT BOTHER YOU DURING YOUR BUILD WILL BECOME A DISTANT MEMORY